Kinovarobotics/kinova-movo/movo_remote_pc_setup/README.md

 3. Run simulation demo
 **Before you begin:** copy sim_demo_VM.launch to the same location of sim_demo.launch.
 Open a new terminal and launch the demo.

+Open a new terminal and launch the demo.
 ```
 cd ~/movo_ws/
 catkin_make
 roslaunch movo_demos sim_demo_VM.launch
 ```

-** Setup for Simulation in VM linux **
+**Setup for Simulation in VM linux**
 In a VM linux machine, the setup procedure is the same as above.
 However, you may launch "sim_demo_VM.launch", instead of "sim_demo.launch".
+The recommended way to install for VM linux is using VM image we created.
+Please contact ros@kinova.ca for a copy.

 ## With MOVO robot
 ### Installation